 Essential reading: Best GPS running watches

 If you're a RunKeeper user and you're just tracking your sessions and checking out your times, you're barely making use of one of the most powerful running apps out there.
 But never fear.
-Wareable has amassed over 200 runs and 300 miles of pavement pounding to really get to grips with RunKeeper.
+Wareable has amassed hundreds of miles of pavement pounding to really get to grips with RunKeeper.

 Read on to supercharge your training.